Return to Part 2

 Lifestyles of the Rich and Famous poster

 When you dream, there's no specificity.
 No measurable outcome.
 No deadline.
 No realism.
 You can just yearn to "be a writer" without any concrete sense of what that really even means or how to go about getting there.
 Maybe you think about how great it would be not to have a day job.
 Maybe how cool it will be when you're pulling down six figures from your spectacular career.
-Or maybe you think about how you will tour the talk show circuit and razzle-dazzle em with your writerly charisma (because writers are nothing if not great social extroverts who never make asses of themselves under intense pressure in situation where they can't go back and revise).
+Or maybe you think about how you will tour the talk-show circuit and razzle-dazzle 'em with your writerly charisma (because writers are nothing if not great social extroverts who never make asses of themselves under intense pressure in situations where they can't go back and revise).

 If you've got no particular urge to write as anything but a dilettante, dream away, and enjoy.
 I'll let you borrow a few of my old dreams from the 90's.
 (There was one where I spent a plane ride next to someone who was reading my book.....)
 However, if you want to make money writing, you need to trade those dreams in for goals (preferably SMART(S) goals) and get your ass to work on the execution.

-First of all, there are some studies that too many unrealistic fantasies can actually get in the way of finding the motivation to achieve goals.
-But even if that weren't the case, think about this in terms of any other career you can think of.
-If you want to be a doctor, you start taking pre-med classes and/or find a medical school.
+First of all, there are some studies showing that too many unrealistic fantasies can actually get in the way of finding the motivation to achieve goals.
+But even if that weren't the case, consider this in terms of any other career you can think of: If you want to be a doctor, you start taking pre-med classes and/or find a medical school.
 You don't just sit around and imagine what your life as a doctor will be like.
-If you want to be a lawyer, you start applying to law schools (or if you're not that far along you start getting a four year degree–law schools really like physics and philosophy majors).
+If you want to be a lawyer, you start applying to law schools (or if you're not that far along, you start getting a four-year degree–law schools really like physics and philosophy majors).
 You don't just daydream about how your objections will bring all the judges to the yard.

 23- Your fear